paulsheldrake/components/README.md

 We now have a Drupal 8 project titled Pacific Whale Conservancy that we will be using throughout the remaining training.
 This Drupal 8 instance is configured with the latest best practices in mind for site building.
 This includes use of the Media module, Paragraphs, various Twig modules and the Components modules.

 This training does not cover site building but we will briefly discuss various decision made when implementing a component-based theme using Twig and Pattern Lab.

+## Alternative install
+While the above steps seem a little daunting they do provide the best development environment for working with Drupal 8.
+However, if you are stuggling with those steps then you will need to install something like Acquia Dev Desktop to ensure you have the PHP, MySQL, Drush requirements taken care of.